best-practice-and-impact/qa-of-code-guidance/book/index.md

 ## How to get the most out of the book

-This guidance is tailored to government analysts that would like to quality assure their code and increase the reproducibility of their analyses.
+This guidance is tailored to government analysts who would like to quality assure their code and increase the reproducibility of their analyses.

 However, the practices outlined in the book are general to many applications of programming, so may also be insightful for those outside of government.
 This book might be most useful for you if you are: